-or both, together with a fine up to 700 million Japanese yen in the case of a company) and an administrative surcharge.
+An issuer who filed an SRS with a misstatement or an omission of a material fact may be subject to criminal proceedings (and, on conviction, imprisonment for up to 10 years or a fine of up to ¥10 million, or both, together with a fine of up to ¥700 million in the case of a company) and an administrative surcharge.
 Violations of other regulations under the FIEA, such as failing to file the SRS when required, failing to deliver a registered prospectus and regulation on fraudulent market transactions, may also be subject to criminal proceedings and administrative surcharges.